ncatlab/nlab-content/pages/4/5/3/0/354/content.md

   \,.
 $$

-From the picture it is clear that this is equivalent to demanding that for $\Lambda^1[2] \hookrightarrow \Delta[2]$ the obvious inclusion of the two abstract composable 1-morphisms into the 2-simplex we have a diagram of morphisms of simplicial sets
+From the picture, it is clear that this is equivalent to demanding that, for $\Lambda^1[2] \hookrightarrow \Delta[2]$ the obvious inclusion of the two abstract composable 1-morphisms into the 2-simplex, we have a diagram of morphisms of simplicial sets

 $$
   \array{